gerac83/BMVC2024/authors/author-guidelines.md

 ## Introduction

-This policy is inspired by [CVPR’2024 Author Guidelines](https://cvpr.thecvf.com/Conferences/2024/AuthorGuidelines).
+These guidelines are inspired by [CVPR’2024 Author Guidelines](https://cvpr.thecvf.com/Conferences/2024/AuthorGuidelines).
 BMVC Programme Chairs adapted these guidelines to achieve the goals of BMVC 2024.

 All authors should carefully review the following policies that govern the submission and review process, as **failure to comply with these policies may result in the rejection of your submission** as well as possible additional sanctions in the case of dual submissions and plagiarism.